LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: LLMpedia Framework

-\paragraph{Stage 2: LLM-Based Encyclopedic Filtering.} Not every wikilink warrants its own article.
-LLMs exhibit a \emph{looping problem}: expanding generic terms like \texttt{[[engineer]]} or \texttt{[[inventor]]} (Figure~\ref{fig:wikitext-example}) yields thin articles that in turn produce equally generic wikilinks, diluting quality at each expansion layer.
-In contrast, \texttt{[[Office of Scientific Research and Development]]} expands into a rich, self-contained article with distinctive downstream entities.
-Traditional NER tools degrade on isolated entity labels; following GPTKB~\cite{HuGPTKB2025}, we use the LLM itself to classify candidate batches (prompt in Appendix~\ref{app:prompts}), retaining entities that genuinely deserve standalone encyclopedia entries.
+\paragraph{Stage~1: Canonical Normalization (re-encounter dedup).} Unicode NFKC, case-folding, and punctuation removal map surface variants of the \emph{same} entity to identical keys (``U.S.''/``US''$\to$\texttt{us}; ``Covid-19''/``Covid 19''$\to$\texttt{covid19}).
+This collapses re-encounters of already-committed entities; \emph{it is not entity loss}.
+The large raw-to-canon reduction (70.2M$\to$2.29M for GPT-5-mini) reflects natural re-linking - every article re-mentions common entities the pipeline has already canonicalized.
+Stage~1 cannot disambiguate homonyms (e.g., \emph{Apple} the company vs.\ the fruit); that is Stage~3's job.

-\paragraph{Stage 3: Embedding-Based Deduplication.} Canonical normalization misses semantic duplicates (``Deutschland'' vs.\ ``Germany'').
-We maintain an embedding index (\texttt{text-embedding-3-small}) over all committed entities; candidates exceeding cosine threshold $0.90$ are flagged and resolved via LLM arbitration with parent-article context.
-In parallel execution, concurrent NER workers may independently nominate the same candidate from different parents within the same BFS wave; within-wave cross-candidate deduplication at the similarity worker collapses these before any commit, guaranteeing the main queue contains no duplicates (Appendix~\ref{app:dedup-guarantee}).
+\paragraph{Stage~2: LLM-Based Encyclopedic Filtering.} Not every wikilink warrants its own article.
+Generic forms like \texttt{[[engineer]]} (Figure~\ref{fig:graph-exploration}) produce thin, looping sub-articles; in contrast, \texttt{[[Office of Scientific Research and Development]]} expands into a self-contained article.
+Following \citet{HuGPTKB2025} we use the LLM itself to classify candidate batches.
+The filter is intentionally conservative: a candidate must be positively classified non-encyclopedic to drop, and filtered candidates can be re-nominated at later BFS waves.